 On paper, Beachwood BBQ’s sides seemed like a strength.
 Most of the 15 options sounded enticing.
 Thin-sliced cayenne & honey glazed carrots were tangy and fairly sweet, but not spicy enough.
 The collard greens were cooked with a prodigious amount of pork, normally a plus, but in this case that overpowered the vegetable’s flavor.
 The best side: dense but satisfying blue cheese grits, which featured some kick from the pungent cheese.

-The brick of sweet cornbread flecked with dried cranberries was a definite plus, especially when it was slathered with whipped butter.
+The sweet cornbread brick flecked with dried cranberries was a definite plus, especially when it was slathered with whipped butter.

 Did Beachwood BBQ meet expectations?
 Beer, barbecue and the beach sure seemed like a winning combination.
 I’d certainly return to Seal Beach for the beer – probably for Gordon’s upcoming sour beer fest.
 It’s not worth an hour drive to eat Beachwood’s barbecue, but for people who live closer to Seal Beach, it’s definitely worth a try.